LoadStar822/Chimera/README.md

 - **[klib](https://github.com/attractivechaos/klib)**: This lightweight library was used for its highly efficient implementations of `khash` (a fast hash table) and `kvector` (a dynamic array).
 These data structures were integral in handling sequence data and managing the large volumes of information necessary for metagenomic classification.

-- **[seqan3](https://github.com/seqan/seqan3)**: SeqAn3 is a modern C++ library for sequence analysis, and Chimera leverages it for fast **minimizer** computation.
-Minimizers are a crucial component for reducing redundancy and optimizing memory usage during the processing of genomic data, making classification faster and more efficient.
+- **[seqan3](https://github.com/seqan/seqan3)**: SeqAn3 is a modern C++ library for sequence analysis, and Chimera leverages it for flexible **syncmer** computation.
+Syncmers are used to reduce redundancy and optimize memory usage during the processing of genomic data, making classification faster and more efficient.

 - **[CLI11](https://github.com/CLIUtils/CLI11)**: This header-only library was used to provide Chimera's flexible and intuitive command-line interface.
 CLI11 allows users to easily specify options, input files, and configurations, enabling the tool to handle complex workflows with minimal user friction.